 Diame arrived in England when Wigan signed him from Rayo Vallecano on a three-year deal in 2009.

-He scored seven goals in 103 games before joining West Ham last summer on a three-year contract that reportedly includes a £3.5m buyout clause.
+He scored seven goals in 103 games before last summer on a three-year contract that reportedly includes a £3.5m buyout clause.

-"I knew when I signed that West Ham were going to make their mark on the Premier League," Diame said of the Hammers, who were promoted from the Championship via the play-offs last season.
+"I knew when I signed that West Ham were going to make their mark on the Premier League," Diame said of the Hammers, who were via the play-offs last season.

 "Since I came here I am enjoying every game I play on the pitch."